Galileo88/Galileos-Planet-Pack/README.md

 * Running game in dx11 causes terrain textures to be pinstriped.

 * Orbit lines jump around when zoomed out to outer planets in map view and tracking station.
 It's stock bug made more noticeable by Kopernicus

-* Kerbalism does not support multiple stars.
-Solar panels will not work around Grannus.
-It is not up to us to fix that.

 ## Bundled Licenses